 In his volunteer capacities, Mr. Landis serves on the advisory boards of Project Open Hand (serving meals to people with life threatening diseases) and ODC, San Francisco’s modern dance company, theatre and school (an organization with which he’s been involved for 40 years).
 He also serves on the board of the City’s Friends of Alta Plaza Park and has been instrumental in the formation of the neighborhood group Friends of Fern Alley in San Francisco.
 He is a past marketing committee member for the San Francisco Symphony, the San Francisco Ballet and SFMOMA.
 Mr. Landis also serves on the Advisory Board for the Amateur Music Network (AMN), which pairs amateur musicians with professional musicians.
 For the AMN, he also serves as Curator, interviewing such musical luminaries as composer Jake Heggie, opera star Sheri Greenawald, Broadway star Karen Mason and conductor Edwin Outwater.

 Like every other PR professional, Mr. Landis studied piano in college (at Northwestern University in Chicago) and his first jobs included teaching piano to neighborhood children (at the ripe old age of 12).

 Mr. Landis lives in San Francisco with his husband, LCI President Sean Dowdall.
 In his spare time enjoys music, theatre, travel, hiking, skiing, hanging out with his dogs Gaston & Alphonse and partaking in the culinary delights of San Francisco.
 David Landis’ best celebrity meeting ever?
 The one and only Stephen Sondheim.

 You can email David at: [email protected].
-You can also follow Mr. Landis everywhere online, including Twitter (@david_landis), Facebook, LinkedIn, Instagram (@davidlandis1), Pinterest (davidlandisSF), Snapchat (davidlandis), Clubhouse, Medium and whatever new platform Silicon Valley has dreamed up since this biography was written.
+You can also follow Mr. Landis everywhere online, including Facebook, LinkedIn, Instagram (@davidlandis1), Pinterest (davidlandisSF), Snapchat (davidlandis), Clubhouse, Medium and whatever new platform Silicon Valley has dreamed up since this biography was written.